-Medieval Times Dinner and Tournament in Toronto, ON
+Medieval Times Dinner and Tournament Tickets in Toronto, ON

 Medieval Times Dinner and Tournament Toronto Castle • 10 Dufferin Street • Toronto, ON M6K 3C3,

 The nation’s longest-running and top-rated attraction, The Medieval Times Dinner & Tournament is a one-of-a-kind experience ideal for many ages.
-The live show takes place in an elaborate European-style castle and features two hours of thrilling swordplay; spirited horses; a medieval-inspired musical score; unbelievable special effects; a no-silverware four-course meal; and more.
+The live show takes place in an elaborate 11th Century-style castle and features two hours of thrilling swordplay, spirited horses, a medieval-inspired musical score; unbelievable special effects; a no-silverware four-course feast, and more.

 Yes.
-Guests are welcome to take photos and videos and can share their Castle experiences online.How long is the Medieval Times Dinner Show Toronto?
+Guests are welcome to take non-flash photos and videos and can share their Castle experiences online.How long is the Medieval Times Dinner Show Toronto?